zeque92/RealTime3DwithPython/README.md

 * RayCasting_Map: Ray casting to a map.
 * RayCasting_Game: Ray casting, full screen - the game.
 * Cubester: A Rubik's Cube simulator.

+[Note: Updated most of the directories originally added 2020 - 2022 in Nov 2023.
+Minor bug fixes due to deprecated NumPy data types, and replacing the original Amiga MOD music files with the same converted to OGG.
+Apparently, Pygame has lost the ability to play Amiga MODs in one of the updates.]